-*FTIC students who are placed on academic warning will be limited to no more than 13 credits and may be required to enroll in a 1-credit hour Academic Foundations course, participate in a structured mentoring activity during the following semester, or participate in other activities or classes deemed appropriate by the University.
+*FTIC students who are placed on academic warning in the fall will be limited to no more than 13 credits and may be required to enroll in a 1-credit hour Academic Foundations course, participate in a structured mentoring activity during the following semester, or participate in other activities or classes deemed appropriate by the University.
 Students with extenuating circumstances may request an increase in hours with approval from their academic advisor and Director of First Year Advising.

 The intent of academic probation is to serve formal notice that a student may not be making satisfactory progress.
 It gives students an opportunity to demonstrate their ability to meet the University’s academic expectations.
 Students whose cumulative UWF grade point average (GPA) is below the minimum listed will be placed on academic probation by the student’s college.

 Students who are on probation are limited to 14 semester hours for registration to assist with academic success.
 Students with extenuating circumstances may request an increase in hours with approval from their academic advisor and Department Chair.
 Students who are on probation, and make sufficient academic progress during the term of probation, may be continued on probation.
 Generally, students who achieve a semester UWF GPA of 2.30 or higher are considered making sufficient academic progress.
 Colleges may impose additional requirements to determine academic progress and have the right to suspend a student whose cumulative GPA is not at the minimum standard.

 In addition to satisfying the GPA requirements set forth by the University, students are also responsible for observing the additional academic standards specified by their department or college.
 Students on probation may apply for a change of major; however, approval is granted by the chairperson of the prospective department.
 Students should contact the chairperson for guidance.